waughsh/waughsh.github.io/_posts/2016-08-23-Empty-Thoughts-On-Language-And-Mind.md

 ---
 published: false
 layout: post
-title: Empty Thoughts on Mind And Language
+title: Empty Thoughts on Language and Mind
 ---
 ## A New Post